emorynlp/stem-cell-hypothesis/README.md

 # The Stem Cell Hypothesis

-Codes for our paper *[The Stem Cell Hypothesis: Dilemma behind Multi-Task Learning with Transformer Encoders](https://arxiv.org/abs/2109.06939)* published to [EMNLP 2021: The 2021 Conference on Empirical Methods in Natural Language Processing](https://2021.emnlp.org/).
+Codes for our paper *[The Stem Cell Hypothesis: Dilemma behind Multi-Task Learning with Transformer Encoders](https://aclanthology.org/2021.emnlp-main.451/)* published to [EMNLP 2021](https://2021.emnlp.org/).

 ## Installation